Florida Senate

 The Florida Senate is the upper house of the Florida Legislature, the state legislature of the U.S. state of Florida, the Florida House of Representatives being the lower house.
 Article III, Section 1 of the Constitution of Florida, adopted in 1968, defines the role of the Legislature and how it is to be constituted.
 The Senate is composed of 40 members, each elected from a single-member district with a population of approximately 540,000 residents.
 The Senate Chamber is located in the State Capitol building.

-The Republicans hold a supermajority in the chamber with 26 seats; Democrats are in the minority with 10 seats.
-One seat is held by an independent, and three seats are vacant.
+The Republicans hold a supermajority in the chamber with 26 seats; Democrats are in the minority with 12 seats.
+One seat is held by an independent, and one seat is vacant.

 Terms

 Article III of the Florida Constitution defines the terms for state legislators.
 The Constitution requires state senators from odd-numbered districts to be elected in the years that end in numbers that are multiples of four.
 Senators from even-numbered districts must be elected in even-numbered years, the numbers of which are not multiples of four.

 To reflect the results of the U.S. census and the redrawing of district boundaries, all seats are up for election in redistricting years, with some terms truncated as a result.
 Thus, senators in odd-numbered districts were elected to two-year terms in 2022 (following the 2020 census), and senators in even-numbered districts will be elected to two-year terms in 2032 (following the 2030 census).